Adil-Iqbal/CougarCS-LogBot/docs/logs.md

 * Always keep the `Name` field consistent across all of your log requests.
 * Never put in a log request for someone else!
 * If someone helped you, remind them to put in their own log request.
+* Please keep conversation in the logging channel to a minimum.